 Referring to Babis’ claim that the EU Commission report is an attack against the Czech Republic as a whole, TOP 09 said that the Prime Minister is taking Czechs hostage of his own judicial problems.
 Party chairman Jiří Pospíšil pointed out that this affair damages the reputation of the Czech Republic abroad and jeopardizes millions of euros in EU funds.

-Vote of no-confidence against government unlikely to pass
+Vote of no-confidence Czech Prime Minister and government unlikely to pass

 For a vote of no-confidence to pass, a simple majority of 101 votes (out of 200 MPs) is required.